RebelToolbox/RebelDocumentation/tutorials/vr/openxr/handtracking.rst

 There are two properties here:

 * `Hand` identifies whether we are tracking the position of the left or right hand.
-* `Motion Range` is only available on SteamVR and limits how far the hand can close, this is only used in conjunction with infered hand tracking based on controller input.
+* `Motion Range` is only available on SteamVR and limits how far the hand can close, this is only used in conjunction with inferred hand tracking based on controller input.

 Our spatial node needs a number of child nodes with hardcoded names that will be updated by our hand tracking system.
 The type of nodes is not important, our example script uses :ref:`MeshInstance <class_MeshInstance>` nodes to also visualise the bones.